Taught course

 Course content

 Around 80% of the course is delivered by clinicians practicing in UK hospitals and we teach a large range of clinical skills which will support those who seek a career working with patients or conducting clinical research.
-Weekly online tutorials (during term-time) with Clinical Neuropsychologists give students an opportunity to interact with professionals and learn from their many years of experience.
+Weekly online tutorials (during term) with Clinical Neuropsychologists give students an opportunity to interact with professionals and learn from their many years of experience.
 The MSc is focused upon evidence-based approaches and recognises biological, psychological, and social factors which impact upon brain injury, disease and the patient experience.

 Information for international students